Arkobat/SdkGenerator/Templates/Java/readme.md

 ## Step by step guide
 1) Check out the project `git clone git@github.com:Arkobat/SdkGenerator.git`
 2) Navigate to this folder `cd .\SdkGenerator\Templates\Java\`
+3) Create a new branch for your changes `git swtich -c <branch_name>`.
+Replace `<branch_name>` with something unique, e.g. your GitHub username.
-3) Install the dependencies `mvn install`
+4) Install the dependencies `mvn install`
-4) Open the project in your desired IDE, and create the files needed
+5) Open the project in your desired IDE, and create the files needed
    - You are free to create both folders and files as pleases you
    - This is an example DTO, you can take inspiration from.
 ```typescript